 Upon successful completion of Dorset College's Certificate in Aircraft Maintenance Studies (AMS), international students can transfer to the Aircraft Maintenance Engineer M-License program at the University of the Fraser Valley’s Aerospace Centre, located at the Abbotsford International Airport.

-The Aircraft Maintenance Engineer M-License (pending approval) prepares you to enter the aerospace industry as an Aircraft Maintenance Technician apprentice and gives you valuable experience in both the theory and practical components of the industry.
+The Aircraft Maintenance Engineer M-License (Transport Canada approved) prepares you to enter the aerospace industry as an Aircraft Maintenance Technician apprentice and gives you valuable experience in both the theory and practical components of the industry.